Bangkok treated me well.

 Though, today really tested the limits of my loving abilities.

-I decided that it was time to leave Thailand after realizing that I didn’t want to head up to Chiang Mai until the Lantern Festival, and didn’t want to yet head down to the islands because, avid diver that I am, I want to wait for better conditions (it’s still monsoon season and visibility is poor).
+I decided that it was time to leave Thailand after realizing that I didn’t want to head up to Chiang Mai until the Lantern Festival, and didn’t want to yet head down to the islands because, avid diver that I am, I wanted to wait for better conditions (it’s still monsoon season and visibility would have been poor).

 The next logical destination seemed to be Siem Reap, Cambodia, to see Angkor Wat.

 My morning began haggling with taxi drivers to get a decent rate to the train station.
-At 5am on Khao San road, not-a-one was willing to run the meter.
-After getting yelled at by lady boys that 200 and 150 baht was a good price (who asked them, anyways?)
-I finally negotiated 100 Baht and made my way to the station, where I paid half that for my 5-hour train ride to Aranyaprathet.
+At 5am on Khao San Road, not-a-one was willing to run the meter.
+After getting yelled at by ladyboys that 200 or 150 baht were good prices (who asked them, anyways?), I finally negotiated 100 baht and made my way to the station, where I paid half that for my 5-hour train ride to Aranyaprathet.
 From there I would take a tuk-tuk to Poipet, a seedy Cambodian border town, and eventually end up in Siem Reap, where I am now.

 It all seemed so simple.